How to Not Be Misled by Wrong Bible Teaching

-Not being mislead by wrong Bible teaching takes work, but the fruit of studying and reading the Bible is endless, absolutely above and beyond anything we could imagine.
+Not being misled by wrong Bible teaching takes work, but the fruit of studying and reading the Bible is endless, absolutely above and beyond anything we could imagine.

-If you’ve never read the Bible in its entirety, make it your goal to do that, perhaps in 2015.
+If you’ve never read the Bible in its entirety, make it your goal to do that, perhaps in 2018 or 2019.

 There are many great resources to help you, but I especially love The One Year Chronological Bible.
 Some more readable Bible translations include NIV and NLT.